-Among other questions, the Panel will consider the recommendations of the Task Group on the Future Work of the IPCC, and take decisions on the size, structure and composition of the IPCC Bureau and any Task Force Bureau.
-The Panel is due to elect a new Bureau, including a new Chair of the IPCC, at its next Session, provisionally planned for October 2015.
+Among other questions this week, the Panel is considering the recommendations of the Task Group on the Future Work of the IPCC, and taking decisions on the size, structure and composition of the IPCC Bureau and any Task Force Bureau.
+The Panel is due to elect a new Bureau, including a new Chair of the IPCC, at its next Session, planned for October 2015.